 The over-arching goal of this program is to provide a high quality, cost-effective, long-term data that are simple measures of the variability of the Gulf of Alaska marine environment.
-A part of this goal involves providing the data to numerous stakeholders, including scientists, resource managers, fishers, climatologists, and the public.
+In addition we seek to provide the data to numerous stakeholders, including scientists, resource managers, fishers, climatologists, and the public.
 We propose to monitor five important ACC ecosystem parameters in order to quantify and understand interannual and longer period variations: